yard

 Fertilizingschedule14 min read

 Fertilizer is where a lot of indoor plant care goes sideways.
-Too weak and you get leggy, pale growth.
-Too strong and you crisp the roots in one watering can.
-In 2026 we also have more slow‑release and organic options than ever.
+Too weak and you get leggy, pale growth; too strong and you crisp the roots in one watering can.
+Indoor pots give you very little room for error, so the right formula and timing matter more than brand names.

-This guide skips brand hype and focuses on what type of fertilizer suits your plants and routine.
-We will cover NPK basics, liquid vs slow‑release, and specific picks for foliage plants, flowering plants, indoor herbs, and low‑light survivors.
-You will finish with a short list of products and a simple schedule that keeps your plants fed without turning potting mix into a chemistry project.
+This guide skips the hype and focuses on what type of fertilizer fits your plants and your routine.
+We cover NPK basics, liquid versus slow-release feeding, and practical picks for foliage plants, flowering plants, indoor herbs, and low-light survivors, so you can feed with a steady hand instead of turning potting mix into a chemistry project.

 scienceHow Indoor Plants Use Fertilizer